rohitmodee/rohitmodee.github.io/_pages/publications.md

 Not Published
 ========
 2. **R. Modee**, and U. D. Priyakumar, MolOpt2: Understanding and correcting pathologies in developing learned molecular geometry optimizer, (2023).
-(Manuscript ready)
-1. B. Sridharan, A. Sinha, J. Bardhan, **R. Modee**, and U. D. Priyakumar, Review of Reinforcement Learning in Chemistry, (2022).(Manuscript ready)
+1. B. Sridharan, A. Sinha, J. Bardhan, **R. Modee**, and U. D. Priyakumar, Review of Reinforcement Learning in Chemistry, (2022).(In press)
 <!-- 1. **R Modee**, U. D. Priyakumar.
 Effect of cosolvent on protein folding/unfolding, (2019).(Manuscript ready) -->
 {: reversed="reversed"}